Vapour pressure of water: Accuracy of different formulations

 A more detailed discussion of accuracy and considerations of the inaccuracy in temperature measurements is presented in Alduchov and Eskridge (1996).
 The analysis here shows the simple unattributed formula and the Antoine equation are reasonably accurate at 100 °C, but quite poor for lower temperatures above freezing.
 Tetens is much more accurate over the range from 0 to 50 °C and very competitive at 75 °C, but Antoine's is superior at 75 °C and above.
-The unattributed formula must have zero error at around 26 °C, but is of very poor accuracy outside a very narrow range.
-Tetens' equations are generally much more accurate and arguably simpler for use at everyday temperatures (e.g., in meteorology).
+The unattributed formula must have zero error at around 26 °C, but is of very poor accuracy outside a narrow range.
+Tetens' equations are generally much more accurate and arguably more straightforward for use at everyday temperatures (e.g., in meteorology).
 As expected, Buck's equation for T > 0 °C is significantly more accurate than Tetens, and its superiority increases markedly above 50 °C, though it is more complicated to use.
 The Buck equation is even superior to the more complex Goff-Gratch equation over the range needed for practical meteorology.

 Numerical approximations

 For serious computation, Lowe (1977) developed two pairs of equations for temperatures above and below freezing, with different levels of accuracy.
-They are all very accurate (compared to Clausius-Clapeyron and the Goff-Gratch) but use nested polynomials for very efficient computation.
+They are very accurate (compared to Clausius-Clapeyron and Goff-Gratch) but use nested polynomials for efficient computation.
 However, there are more recent reviews of possibly superior formulations, notably Wexler (1976, 1977), reported by Flatau et al. (1992).

 Examples of modern use of these formulae can additionally be found in NASA's GISS Model-E and Seinfeld and Pandis (2006).
 The former is an extremely simple Antoine equation, while the latter is a polynomial.